 Potassium is needed in the body for the normal functioning of nerves and muscles.
 Low potassium levels can lead to muscle weakness and problems with the heart rhythm.
 High potassium levels can also lead to dangerous heart rhythms.

 High and low potassium

 But for most people, eating foods which are rich in potassium will be part of a healthy diet.
-High potassium intake will help to reduce blood pressure, which in turn will reduce the risk of strokes and heart attacks.
+High potassium intake helps to reduce blood pressure, which in turn reduces the risk of strokes and heart attacks.

 The World Health Organization recommends that adults should eat at least 3510 mg of potassium daily.
 However, a recent study looking at potassium intake and stroke risk found that very few people met that target.

 Potassium is present in many different foods, particularly in fruit and vegetables.
 Therefore, making sure that you have at least five portions of fruit and vegetables daily is very important.

 Processed foods tend to contain lower levels of potassium.
 For example, wholemeal bread and brown rice have higher levels or potassium than their white equivalents.

 Low-sodium salt is made from potassium and using it instead of salt will increase your potassium intake.
 However, it is probably healthier to get used to things tasting less salty than to replace salt with this alternative.

 Foods which are particularly rich in potassium

 Some vegetables which contain high levels of potassium are: